softlayer/softlayer-python/README.md

 ## Our Project Page

-We use a homegrown, content-first boilerplate for our GitHub docs.
+We use a homegrown, content-first boilerplate for GitHub docs.
 It provides the facilities to write content exclusively in Markdown and spin-up [Jekyll](http://jekyllrb.com)-powered static websites, as well as:

 * Guaranteeing fast load times
 * Automating repetitive tasks
-* Embedding responsiveness and accessibility in its core
+* Rooting responsiveness and accessibility right from its core
-* Providing estimated reading time
+* Providing estimated reading times
 * Having indexes/table of contents built on-the-fly
 * Deploying minified or unminified JS and CSS in production
-* Encoding URLs with the appropriate labels to help filter and create issues accurately on GitHub
+* Encoding URLs with the apt labels to help users filter and create issues precisely
-* Supporting local instances on Windows 7/8 OSes
+* Supporting native instances on Windows 7/8 OSes

 <a href="#">back to top</a>